commonhaus/foundation/governance/trademark-policy.md

 - **Trademark Notices:**
     - Always provide a notice on the primary appearance of a trademark.
     - Do not modify trademark symbols.
 For instance, ™ should not be altered to an ® without the owner's consent.
-If in doubt regarding a mark's registration, contact The Commonhaus Foundation.
+If in doubt regarding a mark's registration, contact the Commonhaus Foundation.

-### Specific Rules for Commonhaus Trademarks
+### Specific Rules for Commonhaus Foundation Trademarks

 - **Correct Usage:**
     - Use trademarks in their most up-to-date form.